-Vodou (meaning "spirit" or "god" in the Fon and Ewe languages of West Africa) is a blending (syncretism) of African religious traditions and Catholicism.
-In the United States, Vodou religious ceremonies are often performed in private group settings where spirits manifest in devotees through posession.
+Vodou or Vodún (meaning "spirit" or "god" in the Fon and Ewe languages of West Africa) is a blending (syncretism) of African religious traditions and Catholicism.
+In the United States, Vodou religious ceremonies are often performed in private community settings where spirits manifest by "mounting" practitioners.

-The term "Vodou" derives from a word meaning “spirit” or “god” in the Fon and Ewe languages of West Africa.
+The term "Vodou" or "Vodún" derives from a word meaning “spirit” or “god” in the Fon and Ewe languages of West Africa.
 It has come to be used as the name for the religious traditions of Haiti, which blend Fon, Kongo, and Yoruba African religions with French Catholicism.
-However, while Haitians themselves speak more often of “serving the spirits,” today they also use the term Vodou.
-Since the late 1950s, with the Haitian immigrant and refugee population increasing in the United States, these traditions of “serving the spirits” have become part of the American religious landscape.
+While Haitians themselves speak more often of “serving the spirits,” today they also use the terms Vodou and Vodún.
+Since the late 1950s, with the Haitian immigrant and refugee population increasing in the United States, these traditions of “serving the spirits” are part of the American religious landscape.

-By the late 18th century, the Caribbean island of St. Domingue, or Hispaniola, of which Haiti occupies the western third, had already received considerably more African captives than Cuba or the United States would receive throughout their participation in the slave trade.
+By the late 18th century, the Caribbean island of St. Domingue, or Hispaniola, of which Haiti occupies the western third, had already received considerably more enslaved African people than Cuba or the United States would receive throughout their participation in the transatlantic slave trade.
 Nearly half of the laborers who worked the island’s sugar plantations came from West and Central Africa.
-After the Haitian revolution made Haiti an independent nation in 1804, the influx of African slaves was cut off, but the large Haitian citizenry of African descent continued to develop elaborate African-inspired traditions.
+After the Haitian revolution made Haiti an independent nation in 1804, the influx of enslaved African people was cut off, but the large Haitian citizenry of African descent continued to develop elaborate African-inspired traditions.

-The Vodou gods or spirits, called lwa, are grouped into several “nations,” linked to areas and peoples in Africa.
+The Vodou spirits, called Lwa, are grouped into several “nations,” linked to areas and peoples in Africa.
 Vodou temples in Haiti, and some in North America, are marked by a sacred center pole.
-Intricate corn meal drawings called veve are traced on the ground around the pole to summon individual spirits.
-On an altar, gifts of food and drink are presented.
-Singing, drumming, and dance invoke particular spirits to become manifest in one of the devotees.
-The spirit is said to “mount” and “ride” a devotee as one might ride a horse.
-The movements, the voice, and the words of one so possessed are understood to be those of the spirit.
-In this way, the lwa communicate with human beings.
+Intricate corn meal drawings called veve are traced on the ground around the pole to call individual spirits.
+On an altar, offerings of food and drink are presented.
+Singing, drumming, and dance invoke particular spirits to become manifest in one of the practitioners.
+The spirit is said to “mount” and “ride” a practitioner as one might ride a horse.
+The movements, the voice, and the words of one so mounted are understood to be those of the spirit.
+In this way, the Lwa communicate with human beings.